Courses

 DESCRIPTION

-An introduction to the literature and history of ancient Greece.
-All readings will be in translation, including: Homer, Herodotus, Aeschylus, Sophocles, Euripides, Thucydides, Aristophanes, and Plato.
-Midterm, final and two papers.
+This course serves as a general introduction to the history, literature, social life, institutions, and ideology of ancient Greece.
+All readings will be in translation, including focus on ancient texts and sources, including Homer, Herodotus, Aeschylus, Sophocles, Euripides, Thucydides, Aristophanes, and Plato.
+Requirements include a midterm and final exam and several short papers.

 CLAS 2300 | ANCIENT ROME AT THE MOVIES